-The St. Louis Vertical (SLV) offers portable enthusiasts an easy-to-build, easy-to-use antenna
+The St. Louis Vertical (SLV) offers portable enthusiasts an easy-to-build, easy-to-use antenna which:

 - Covers 10-40M via a balanced line tuner

 (Trees are not required)

 - Is really portable